bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/nicomedes.md

 * How did Nicomedes define the curve.
 * Nicomedes also used the quadratrix, discovered by Hippias, to solve the problem of squaring the circle.

-Born about 280BC, Greece.
+Born about 280 BC, Greece.
 Died about 210 BC.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Nicomedes/)